mrdanielschwarz/abitwordsy.blog/markdown/book-reviews/the-outsider.md

 title: "Book Review: The Outsider by Stephen King"

-description: "My 4.5-star review of Stephen King’s 2019 novel “The Outsider”".
+description: "My 4.5-star review of Stephen King’s 2019 novel “The Outsider.”"

 rating: 4.5

 ---

 # {{ title }}